Maurice Sendak

 occupation: graphic designer, cartoonist, writer, illustrator, artist, painter, children's writer, screenwriter, director

-award received: Astrid Lindgren Memorial Award, National Medal of Arts, Hans Christian Andersen Award for illustration, Library of Congress Living Legend, Children's Literature Legacy Award, Caldecott Medal, honorary Royal Designer for Industry
+award received: Astrid Lindgren Memorial Award, National Medal of Arts, Hans Christian Andersen Award for illustration, Library of Congress Living Legend, Children's Literature Legacy Award, Caldecott Medal, honorary Royal Designer for Industry, National Book Award

 influenced by: Emily Dickinson, Wolfgang Amadeus Mozart, Herman Melville, Jean-Antoine Watteau, Francisco Goya, Walt Disney

 Maurice Bernard Sendak (; June 10, 1928 – May 8, 2012) was an American author and illustrator of children's books.
-He became most widely known for his book Where the Wild Things Are, first published in 1963.
-Born to Polish-Jewish parents, his childhood was affected by the death of many of his family members during the Holocaust.
-Sendak also wrote works such as In the Night Kitchen, Outside Over There, and illustrated many works by other authors including the Little Bear books by Else Holmelund Minarik.
+He was best known for his book Where the Wild Things Are, first published in 1963.
+Born to Polish-Jewish parents, his childhood was impacted by the death of many of his family members during the Holocaust.
+Sendak wrote books including In the Night Kitchen, Outside Over There, and illustrated many works by other authors such as the Little Bear books by Else Holmelund Minarik.
 Source: Wikipedia (en)

 Authors influenced by Maurice Sendak 3